Weighted Ensemble Models Are Strong Continual Learners: Method

+Second, one of the goals of our approach is to prevent the number of models from growing linearly with $t$.
+Therefore, we shift from simultaneous averaging all models \( \thetavect_1, \ldots, \thetavect_{T}\) to the iterative computation of the average \( \thetavect^*_t \) at each task $t$:

-Third, we observe that the uniform averaging of the models may still lead to a region that is far from every \(\theta_t\) as illustrated in Fig.~\ref{fig:pipeline} (b).
-Therefore, we propose to perform the non-uniform averaging, giving higher importance to the latest tasks as shown in Fig.~\ref{fig:pipeline} (c).
-This is obtained by using a constant weight parameter \(\lambda\!=\!0.5\).
-The motivation for giving more importance to the latest tasks is that early models are trained only on the first few tasks, while \textit{the last model has encoded the knowledge from both old and recent tasks via sequential fine-tuning}.
-In this way, the final model \(\theta^*_T\) is unlikely to fall in the region with the high value of the loss since it remains close to the model from the last task.
+where $\lambda\!\in\![0,1]$.
+To initialize this recursion, we start at $t\!=\!1$ with $\thetavect^*_{1}$ which is set to the model parameters obtained at the end of the first task.
+Note that, when $\lambda=\frac{1}{t}$, Eq.~\eqref{eq:update} is strictly equivalent to the average in Eq.~\eqref{eq:avg} (see supplementary material), aligning with the maximum-likelihood solution and adhering to our initial hypothesis of isotropic Gaussian posteriors.
+However, our experiments highlight that such a parameter choice might result in suboptimal performances and that assigning variable weights to each model proves advantageous.
+This phenomenon might be attributed to the possibility of encountering a region with a high loss value in between all the task-specific models (see Fig.~\ref{fig:pipeline}(b)).
+Therefore, we propose to perform a non-uniform averaging giving higher importance to the latest tasks as shown in Fig.~\ref{fig:pipeline}(c).
+This is obtained by using a constant weight parameter $\lambda$.
+The motivation for giving more importance to the latest tasks is that early models are trained only on the first few tasks, while the last model has encoded the knowledge from both old and recent tasks via sequential fine-tuning (see supplementary material).
+In this way, it is expected that a better trade-off would exist along this trajectory, and the two endpoints $\thetavect_{t-1}$ and $\thetavect_{t}$ are smoothly connected without significant loss barrier or performance drop along the path~\cite{frankle2020linear}.

+In terms of memory, during each training phase, the storage overhead of our approach compared to naive sequential fine-tuning over all the tasks is limited to the size of a single model.
+However, when transitioning to subsequent tasks, only $\thetavect^{*}_{t}$ requires storage.

 \textbf{Handling Classifier Parameters. } In each novel task $t$, there are unique parameters (specifically, new head parameters associated with new classes) not present in the preceding models that are subject to averaging.
-To accommodate this, \textit{we restrict the averaging process (as in Eq.~\ref{update}) exclusively to the parameters that are common across models} (this includes both backbone parameters and the shared portions of head parameters), while excluding the new head weights (pertaining to new classes) from the averaging.
+To accommodate this, we restrict the averaging process (as in Eq.~\eqref{eq:update}) exclusively to the parameters that are common across models (this includes both backbone parameters and the shared portions of head parameters) while excluding the new head weights (pertaining to new classes) from the averaging.